-Regenerative farming is a practice that works to leave land in a richer, more diverse and resilient state as a result of agriculture—rather than in spite of it.
+Regenerative farming is a practice that leaves the land in a richer, more diverse and resilient state as a result of agriculture—rather than in spite of it.

-To start, we plan to harvest and grow three main crops that make up some of the ingredients in your favorite products—including rosewood oil, Brazil nut oil and cupuaçu butter.
+In Peru, we’re growing three main crops that will be processed and used as ingredients in your favorite products, including rosewood oil, Brazil nut oil, and cupuaçu butter.

 Roughly 1,100 square miles of Peru's forests are cut down every year—and 80 percent of this logging is done illegally.
-Forest loss hurts much more than the trees and Peru's amazing wildlife; it also accounts for nearly half of the country's greenhouse gas emissions.
-Worldwide, deforestation and land degradation are the largest source of carbon dioxide, after the burning of fossil fuels.
+Forest loss hurts much more than the trees and wildlife; it also accounts for nearly half of the country's greenhouse gas emissions.
+Worldwide, deforestation and land degradation are the largest carbon dioxide sources, after the burning of fossil fuels.

 Madre De Dios, a region of Peru that’s almost entirely covered by the Amazon rainforest, has suffered considerable deforestation due to illegal timber extraction and cattle ranching.
 Known for its rich biodiversity, several ingredients used in Lush products can only be found in this part of the world.
 Our vision was to grow these ingredients with complete transparency and recuperate the forest under an agroforestry system.

 In early 2018, we established a 200-hectare farm where we grow diverse and native species, including rosewood and cupuaçu, in a way that imitates the natural regrowth of the forest.
 Over 40 percent of this growth is not used for products but rather simply to promote biodiversity.
 Lush Investments Coordinator Andrea Sabelli explains, “In the context of climate change, this work is incredibly important.
 Reforestation directly contributes to climate change mitigation by capturing carbon in the atmosphere and putting it back into the soil and the trees.
 By protecting large areas of rainforest, you’re ensuring that captured carbon remains where it is.”